What are the expectations regarding the source(s) of project data?

 What are the responsibilities of the Project Lead and how does that relate to other roles on the team?

 The Project Lead is expected to write and submit the project proposal, and bears primary responsibility for project design and execution throughout the summer.
 Together with the Data Scientists from the eScience Institute, the Project Leads will co-manage the student teams.
 This may include ensuring that work is sensibly and fairly distributed, setting milestones for project deliverables, guiding the decision-making process on the team, and navigating relationships with relevant stakeholders.
-Because we consider stakeholders to be important to the success of a project, we ask all Project Leads to organize at least one virtual field trip or site visit for their teams, preferably in the first three weeks of the program (June 14 – July 2).
+Because we consider stakeholders to be important to the success of a project, we ask all Project Leads to organize at least one virtual or in-person site visit for their teams, preferably in the first three weeks of the program (June 13 – July 1).
 Project Leads are also in the position of being a “domain expert” or “subject matter expert” on their teams.
 Because the student fellows come from such a diverse array of educational backgrounds, they will likely not be well-versed in the problem space that their DSSG project addresses; therefore, they will rely on their Project Leads to help them get familiar with relevant prior work and to understand the background, context, and social complexity of the problem they’re working on.

 Can the Project Lead role be shared?

 Sometimes.
 In situations where two people have a pre-existing working relationship on the project, or each of them contribute crucial expertise, a shared Project Lead role can be considered.

 I will have a student intern/research assistant working with me this summer.
 Can they participate in DSSG?